Meddle: Live performances

 A short concert tour ran from October to November 1971 to promote the album in the United States and Canada, which was the most extensive tour the group had done to that point.
 The tour was booked by Allen Frey, who continued to organise North American tours for the group throughout the 1970s.

-Some of the album's material had already been played during earlier shows and this practice of playing songs before their official release later became a tradition for the group.
-The set list played during the tour was varied, with the band playing material from their previous albums A Saucerful of Secrets, More, and Atom Heart Mother, plus the new album.
-The tour would also feature the final time "Embryo", "Fat Old Sun" and "Cymbaline" would be played by the band live.
+Some of the album's material had been played in earlier shows and the practice of playing songs before their official release later became a tradition for the group.
+The set list on the tour was varied, with the band playing material from their previous albums A Saucerful of Secrets, More, and Atom Heart Mother, plus the new album.
+The tour was the final time "Embryo", "Fat Old Sun" and "Cymbaline" were played live by the band.

 Track listing

+All lead vocals by David Gilmour, except where noted.

 Personnel

 Credits adapted from sleeve notes.
-Track numbers noted in parenthesis below are based on CD track numbering.
+Track numbers noted in parentheses below are based on CD track numbering.